inotia00/ReVanced_Extended/README.md

 # Issue Center

-The purpose of this repository is to help you report any issues you encounter or register new suggestions.
+The purpose of this repository is to help you report any issues you encounter and submit new suggestions.

 Before writing an issue, first check if the same issue has been reported before.

-Also, issue is closed if template is ignored.
+Also, issues will be closed if template is ignored.
 ___
 ## How to report?

-Head over to the [Issues Page](https://github.com/inotia00/ReVanced_Extended/issues/new/choose), Choose a label and fill it out according to the form
+Head over to the [Issues Page](https://github.com/inotia00/ReVanced_Extended/issues/new/choose), Choose a label, and fill it out according to the form.
 ___
 ## Have a Vanced MicroG issue?

-Vanced MicroG is discontinued
+Vanced MicroG development was discontinued.
 ___
 ## Have a RVX Builder issue?